-This section deals with the main contribution of this work: AMAIX, a generic analytical model for predicting DLA inference time.
-When using the Roofline model, which AMAIX is based upon, the designer needs to determine the operational intensity of the application that is modeled.
-An assumption of the Roofline model is that the operational intensity (the number of operations per byte) during the execution of a task is constant and that the memory and processing resources used do not change.
-This is depicted in Fig. 1a), where the memory-bound cnn0 task is modeled.
+An assumption of the Roofline model is that the operational intensity is constant during the execution of a workload, and that the memory and processing resources used do not change.
+This is depicted in Fig. 1a), where the memorybound cnn0 task is modeled.
 If one of these conditions is not fulfilled, a task can be divided into further subtasks, which are mapped to different resources and can have different operational intensities.
 This is depicted in Fig. 1b).
-Here the different tasks layer0, layer1, and layer2 are modeled. layer0 is memory bound by the peak bandwidth ceiling memory1, layer1 is compute bound by peak performance ceiling proc1, and layer2 is bound by proc0.
+Here the main workload cnn0 was split into the different tasks layer0, layer1, and layer2. layer0 is memory bound by the peak bandwidth ceiling memory1, layer1 is compute bound by peak performance ceiling proc1, and layer2 is bound by proc0.